 It’s important to point out that these results were from individuals who were selected for a tonsillectomy due to enlarged tonsils.
 The review did not include patients with small, nonhypertrophied or grade 1 tonsils.

 In a separate study, researchers suggest that tonsillectomy alone should be a primary therapy for OSA patients with enlarged tonsils.

 However, it also pointed out the potential risks associated with tonsillectomy procedures.
-Uvulopalatopharyngoplasty (UPPP) surgery can be painful and recovery can take several weeks.
+Uvulopalatopharyngoplasty (UPPP) surgery, which usually includes removal of the tonsils, can be painful and recovery can take several weeks.
 The procedure can also lead to complications such as swallowing problems and aspiration (entry of material such as food and liquid into the airways).

-A tonsillectomy comes with its own set of risks.
+A tonsillectomy, even without UPPP, comes with its own set of risks.
 If you have tried to address your OSA symptoms through weight reduction and CPAP therapy and are still struggling with sleep-disordered breathing, you may want to speak with your doctor to see if a tonsillectomy could be the right treatment option for you.